-Maryland joined a multistate coalition suing the EPA for delaying the effectiveness of certain improvements to the Worker Protection Standard, which provides various protections for workers who come in contact with pesticides.
-Specifically, the coalition challenged the delayed effectiveness of enhanced training requirements to protect both workers and their families.
+Maryland joined a multistate coalition suing EPA for certain modifications to the Worker Protection Standard, which provides various protections for workers who come in contact with pesticides.
+Specifically, the coalition challenged EPA's revisions to the "application exclusion zone" requirements, which are meant to lessen the chances that people other than applicators will come into contact with pesticides.
+The court preliminarily enjoined EPA from implementing the revisions and placed the case into abeyance while EPA determines whether to rescind or modify the revisions.